 Many of the smartphone apps people use every day are collecting data on their users and, in order to make money, many of these apps sell that information.
 One of the customers for this data is the U.S. government, which regularly purchases commercially available geolocation data.
 This includes the Department of Defense, CBP, ICE, the IRS, and the Secret Service.
 But it violates the First and Fourth Amendments of the U.S. Constitution for the government to purchase commercially available location data it would otherwise have to get a warrant to acquire.

-A recent article in Motherboard reports that a Muslim prayer app (Muslim Pro), a Muslim dating app (Muslim Mingle), and many other popular apps have been selling geolocation data about their users to a company called X-Mode, which in turn provides this data to the U.S. military through defense contractors.
+A recent article in Motherboard reports that a Muslim prayer app (Muslim Pro), a Muslim dating app (Muslim Mingle), and many other popular apps have been sharing geolocation data about their users with a company called X-Mode.
+Prior to its dealings with Muslim Pro, X-Mode had licensed similar geolocation data to the U.S. Military through defense contractors.

-Although Muslim Pro announced it would stop selling data to X-Mode, the awful truth remains: far too many companies that collect geolocation data can make a quick buck by selling that information, and the federal government is a regular buyer.
+Although Muslim Pro announced it would stop sharing data with X-Mode, and it maintains that none of its data was shared with the military, the awful truth remains: far too many companies that collect geolocation data, like X-Mode, can make a quick buck by selling that information, and the federal government is a regular buyer.

 This violates the First and Fourth Amendments.
 In the current location data marketplace, if your phone and apps know where you are, then the government could, too.
 But the Supreme Court has decided that our detailed location data is so revealing about our activities and associations that law enforcement must get a warrant in order to acquire it.
 Government purchase of location data also threatens to chill people’s willingness to participate in protests in public places, associate with who they want, or practice their religion.
 History and legal precedent teach us that when the government indiscriminately collects records of First Amendment activities, it can lead to retaliation or further surveillance.